christie888/christie888.github.io/_pages/about.md

   - IEEE International Conference on Cyber Humanities
   - IEEE International Conference on Human-Machine Systems
   - The International Workshop on “Artificial Intelligence for RAILwayS”
-  - International Conference on Innovative Structure and Resilient City (ISRC 2025)
+  - International Conference on Innovative Structure and Resilient City

 🚀 _Last updated: [2025/05/01]_